datafolklabs/cement/doc/source/dev/caching.rst

 Cache Handling
 ==============

-Cement defines a cache interface called :ref:`ICache <cement2.core.cache>`, but does not implement caching by default.
+Cement defines a cache interface called :ref:`ICache <cement.core.cache>`, but does not implement caching by default.
 The documentation below references usage based on the interface and not the full capabilities of any given implementation.

-The following output handlers are included and maintained with Cement2:
+The following output handlers are included and maintained with Cement:

-    * :ref:`MemcachedCacheHandler <cement2.ext.ext_memcached>`
+    * :ref:`MemcachedCacheHandler <cement.ext.ext_memcached>`

-Please reference the :ref:`ICache <cement2.core.cache>` interface
+Please reference the :ref:`ICache <cement.core.cache>` interface
 documentation for writing your own cache handler.

 General Usage